LaGEA: Language Guided Embodied Agents for Robotic Manipulation: Experiments

 \subsubsection{Results on Metaworld MT10}

 Our experiments on the Meta-World MT10 benchmark demonstrate the effectiveness of {\name} in leveraging VLM feedback for reinforcement learning.
 As shown in Table~\ref{tab:mt10_fixed_goal}, {\name} achieves a strong performance improvement of $5.3$\% over baselines, with an average success rate of $80$\% on hidden-fixed goal tasks.
 More importantly, its true strength lies in its ability to generalize to varied goal positions.
 In the observable-random goal setting (Table~\ref{tab:mt10_random}), {\name} achieves a $70.4$\% average success rate, representing a $9$\% improvement over all baselines.
-Importantly, {\name} demonstrates a clear advantage over FuRL.
-While FuRL achieves respectable performance, {\name} consistently surpasses it, notably in the hidden-fixed goal setting (\eg drawer-open-v2 and push-v2), and tasks in the more challenging observable-random goal setting (\eg button-press-topdown-v2 and drawer-open-v2).
-Performance on the MT10 benchmark illustrates that {\name’s} benefits extend beyond simply learning a policy for a specific goal location.
+While FuRL achieves respectable performance, {\name} consistently surpasses it in the hidden-fixed goal setting as well as tasks in the more challenging observable-random goal setting.